enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/docker/dockerfile-instructions.md

 description

-- copy files or directories
+- copy files or directories from context
 - to the filesystem of the [**container**](docker-glossary.md#container)

 syntax